MahamudM90/-Insect-catch-game/README.md

 # -Insect-catch-game
-This is a Small Game.
+This is a Small Sitr of Gaming.